sleepingcat4/Introduction-JAX/README.md

 Repository contains code about introduction and few experiments and model architecture implementation in Jax.
 Jax is particularly my favourite neural network library other than tensorflow.
-Obvious reasons being, it is highly flexibe and can prorgram experimental and research code at ease.
+Obvious reasons being, it is highly flexible and can program experimental and research code at ease.
 Unfortunately, jax is not full-blown library like Tensorflow/PyTorch and much aspects are stole from Trax & Flax.

 I wanted to get to the depths of Jax, not an expert in Jax honestly and many of the programming concepts are a bit advanced for me since, I am not used to such functional style programming.
 But, the potential of Jax both as a library and tool is huge and impact too.
 Which is why, I decied to teach myself Jax.